Rotating Winds: Error in Documentation?

 which is the form of the equations used by CDO and WRF.

-RE: Rotating Winds: Error in Documentation? - Added by Rolf Zentek over 5 years ago
+RE: Rotating Winds: Error in Documentation? - Added by Rolf Zentek almost 6 years ago

 In the COSMO (and EXTPAR) source code inside

 uvrot2uv which uses the formula you cited, but with the longitude-swapping-correction you already noticed.